joshbmair/yfinance-api/README.md

 ## Endpoints

-### Ticker

-The ticker endpoints serve data about a specific stock ticker.
+The endpoints serve JSON data about a specific stock ticker -- With the exception of `/api/download`, which responds with a CSV file.
 Each endpoint requires a `ticker` parameter.
 For example: `http://127.0.0.1:5000/api/actions?ticker=MSFT`.

 Here are all the endpoints: